Me generation: Persistence of the label

-The term "Me generation" has persisted over the decades and is connected to Baby Boomers.
-Some writers, however, have also named the Millennials, upon maturing in the 2010s, as "The Me Generation" or "Generation Me", and Elspeth Reeve in The Atlantic noted that narcissism is a symptom of youth in most generations.
-Presumably, this even includes the Greatest Generationers, upon maturing in the 1930s.
+The term "Me generation" has persisted over the decades and is connected to baby boomers.
 The 1970s was also an era of rising unemployment among the young, continuing erosion of faith in conventional social institutions, and political and ideological aimlessness.
-This was the environment that popularized Punk rock among America's disaffected youth.
-By 1980, when Ronald Reagan was elected president, Baby Boomers increasingly adopted conservative political and cultural priorities.
+This was the environment that popularized punk rock among America's disaffected youth.
+By 1980, when Ronald Reagan was elected president, baby boomers increasingly adopted conservative political and cultural priorities.